-Andy Jaffe (www.AndyJaffe.com) is the Lyell B.Clay Artist in Residence in Jazz and Director of Jazz Activities at Williams College, as well as having served from 1999-2010 as Artistic Director of the Williamstown Jazz Festival.
+Andy Jaffe (www.AndyJaffe.com) is the Lyell B.Clay Artist in Residence in Jazz at Williams College, as well as having served from 1999-2010 as Artistic Director of the Williamstown Jazz Festival.
 An active jazz composer, performer, and recording artist, Jaffe has been a leader in jazz pedagogy for over thirty years, having taught at the Berklee College of Music (1977-81); The University of Massachusetts, Amherst, Graduate program in Afro-American Music and Jazz (1994-98); the Institut Musical de formation Professionelle in Nimes, France (1984); Amherst College (1987-99); Tufts University (1992-93); Smith College (1997-99); The Tainan (Taiwan) National University of the Arts (2009), as well as at Williams (since 1988), where he directs the jazz ensembles and teaches courses in jazz ear training, theory/improvisation, arranging/composition, and on the music of Duke Ellington and John Coltrane.
 He serves also on the faculty of the Vermont College of Fine Arts low residency remote Masters program.

 He has appeared frequently as a guest lecturer, artist and conductor, including at Harvard University, Rutgers University, The Rivers School (Weston, MA.), Columbia County Jazz Festival (NY), Winooski Valley Music Festival (Vermont), Bratislava Conservatory (Slovak Republic), University of Auckland (New Zealand), Brown University, the University of Kentucky, Wesleyan University, the University of Maine, the National Conservatory in Valletta, (Malta), Soochow University (Taiwan); Taiwan Normal University; Sun Yat Sen University (Taiwan); Taipei National University of the Arts; The Beijing Midi School; the DoDD School System (Germany), and as a perennial presenter at the International Association of Jazz Educators’ annual convention, having published articles in the IAJE “Research Papers” Journal on such topics as the music of Duke Ellington, Hermeto Pascoal, and Jazz Composition.
 In 2009 he lead his ensemble at the Toulon Jazz Festival in France.
 In 2001 he led an ensemble including Winard Harper (drums), Freddie Bryant (Guitar) and John Blake (violin), in a concert of his original music at the IAJE convention in New York, for which he was given an award for “Outstanding Service to Jazz Education”.
 In 2003 he premiered a three-movement double quartet entitled “Bridge” (for jazz Quartet and String Quartet) for saxophonist Branford Marsalis and his quartet, joined by The Ciompi Quartet and Tabla player Samir Chatterjee.